mkl31n/GroupAdamMike/WeeklyJournal.md

 figuring out how to add the frameworks into intellij and not screw up the git version control.
 Bottomline, I spent way more time on this than I thought I would have.

+## 11/23 - Update
+Think we are on the same page once again.
+Broke some methods into smaller methods.
+Believe I had added jDoc to all classes and methods.
+Will double check after getting some sleep.
+Some code will need to go through to get full understanding. -AJF